MEMBRES DE L'EQUIPE

 Frederic Michon, PhD

-"If you understand how it works, then you will be able to fix it".
+"If you understand how it works, then you will be able to fix".
 I was 10 when my dad told me this.
 Since then, I am applying this moto to my research, aiming at improving patients' quality of life.
 Outside of the lab, I enjoy showing to my sons the beauties of Nature, and capturing them in my photographs.

-Cecile Delettre, PhD
+Cecile Delette, PhD

 Curiosity and the pleasure of discovery have always been driving forces in my life, but what is most motivated is to share with others.
 Being a researcher is a wonderful human adventure.
 It is always the same emotion when we interact with patients and their families and read happiness and hope in their eyes because we work on their rare disease.
 These moments are a huge source of motivation.